Glitchr/IDMS-Audit-VIN-Validator/README.md

 ## Usage

-To use Audit IDMS Vin Validator, you need to have an `.env` file in the same directory as the script.
+To use Audit IDMS VIN Validator, you need to have an `.env` file in the same directory as the script.
 The `.env` file should contain the following variables:

 - `PASSWORD`: Your IDMS password
 - `USER`: Your IDMS username